 There are two places to swim on Garden Key, with the most popular being South Beach.
 To get to it, when you exit the ferry and are looking at the fort, head to the left, walk past the campground, and follow the moat wall.

-When snorkeling at South Beach, you may find fish in the sea grass of the open water, but the best place to see marine life and corals is along the moat wall.
+Another activity at Dry Tortugas National Park is snorkeling.
+At South Beach you may find fish in the sea grass of the open water, but one of the best places to see marine life and corals is along the moat wall.
 In some spots large holes have formed below the water’s surface, and if you look into the holes, you can see some really big fish.
 You will also find a lot of what I call “Conch” shells with critters inside (I’m not sure of the proper name for these shells).
 You are not restricted to snorkeling only at South Beach and can in fact follow the moat wall all the way around the fort.
 Be aware that the water is a little deeper and can be rougher outside of the beach area.
 If you are camping and have a dive light, you can snorkel along the moat wall at night.

 At times Bush Key and Garden Key are connected together by a narrow sandbar, and the entire land mass looks like one big island.
 However, even when attached Bush Key is considered a separate entity, and while you can walk along the shore when it is not closed for shorebird nesting (February through September), no swimming is allowed.
 Signs mark the boundary between it and Garden Key.